samidukushalaya/Beginner_Neural_network_in_C/README.md

 |   1     |    0    |   1    |
 |   1     |    1    |   1    |

-- The more you train, the more accurate the output becomes
+- The more you train, the more accurate the output becomes.
+  To train the model in the code,
+  -
 ---

 ## 🛠️ Getting Started